Apres Ski Fun

 Spooner Summit Sledding Area

-Just pass Spooner Summit on Nevada Highway 50, Nevada Highway 28 turns off for Lake Tahoe.
-Find a locals spot for free sledding at the turnoff after turning onto Highway 28.
-Located 12 miles from downtown Carson City Spooner Summit crests at 7,145 feet in the Carson Range.
-(During the summer the Lake Tahoe boat inspection uses this area)
+Outside of Carson City, take Nevada Highway 50 just past Spooner Summit.
+At the Nevada Highway 28 turn-off for Lake Tahoe, there is a small driveway across the Spooner Lake State Park.
+This is the top local spot for free sledding.
+Located 12 miles from downtown Carson City, Spooner Summit crests at 7,145 feet in the Carson Range.
+(During the summer, the Lake Tahoe boat inspection uses this area)

 Free sledding hill near Lake Tahoe and Carson City